Minnesota Timberwolves Primary Logo

 The new logo was created over the past 12 months as part of a collaborative effort between the Timberwolves ownership, team executives, the NBA and Mississippi-based design expert Rodney Richardson of RARE Design.

-The new logo is an evolution of past logos and incorporates elements of civic pride, the team and the wolf totem.
-The color palette keeps the heritage of using blues and greens, but has a fresh take on those hues.
-The colors include midnight blue, aurora green, lake blue, moonlight grey and frost white.
+The new logo is an evolution of past logos and incorporates elements of civic pride, the team, and the wolf totem.
+The color palette keeps the heritage of using blues and greens but has a fresh take on those hues.
+The colors include midnight blue, aurora green, lake blue, moonlight grey, and frost white.

 The logo includes a wolf head shown howling, the act of which is the glue that keeps wolf packs together.
-A wolf howl is used to warn outsiders to stay away, to communicate with the pack, or as a rally cry to reinforce bonds with family.
+A wolf howl is used to warn outsiders to stay away, to communicate with the pack, or as a rallying cry to reinforce bonds with family.
 The logo also includes a North Star, representing the Minnesota North and following true north as a team.

 2017 - Present

 The logo has many nods to Minnesota, the team and, of course, the Timberwolf.